elliottslaughter/task-bench-paper/sc20_reviews/response.md

   * Text has been added to Section II to clarify validation.

-  * We have clarified the quote about 50% in Section IV.
+  * We clarified the quote about 50% in Section IV.

+  * We clarified the paragraph at the top of Section V.A.

 ## Reviewer 5